Loop Quantum Photonic Chip for Coherent Multi-Time-Step Evolution: Model

 \section{Model}

-We consider the spin-boson model with a single spin coupled to a harmonic oscillator as depicted in Fig.~\ref{fig:1}a.
-In the strong coupling regime, its evolution in time is given by the following Hamiltonian \cite{thorwart2004dynamics},
+We consider the spin-boson model with a single spin coupled to a harmonic oscillator as depicted at the top of Fig.~\ref{fig:1}(a).
+In the strong coupling regime, its evolution in time is given by the Hamiltonian \cite{thorwart2004dynamics},

 where $\hbar$ is Planck's constant, $\opad$ and $\opa$ are the creation and annihilation operators for the harmonic oscillator, respectively, while the operators $\px=\ppl+\pmi$ and $\pz$ are Pauli operators acting on the spin.
-The parameter $h$ represents the local magnetic field in the $z-$direction while $\epsilon$ is the field in the $x-$direction.
-The coupling strength between the spins and the harmonic oscillator is denoted by $\lambda$ and $\omega$ is the frequency of the oscillator.
-In the following, we will consider two main regimes with fundamentally different dynamics.
-One in which the field, the coupling strength and the frequency are identical $\epsilon=\lambda=\hbar\omega=h$, and the case in which they are similar in magnitude but different in value, i.e. $\epsilon=0.5h,\lambda=0.8h,\hbar\omega=1.2h$, so as to demonstrate the generalization of our setting.
+The parameter $h$ represents the local magnetic field in the $z-$direction, while $\epsilon$ is the field in the $x-$direction.
+The coupling strength between the spins and the harmonic oscillator is denoted by $\lambda$, and $\omega$ is the frequency of the oscillator.